 - The Internet speed should be adequate to view movies using YouTube;

 - A video camera which is used to record the assessment activities;

 The TAE40116 certificate comes out of the course fee.
 However, if you are eligible, you may be able to get the fees paid by Centrelink but you must contact them before commencing the course.

 The TAE40116 Certificate IV in Training and Assessment once completed offers individuals with suitable knowledge and skills to both train and conduct assessments in the vocational education and training sectors.
 One of the key requirements for entry into this course is possessing experience and good industry knowledge in the specialist area you would like to be a trainer and assessor for.
 This is called vocational competence.
 You must be at least 18 years old to be eligible for this course.

 If you are between 45 and 70 years of age you may be eligible for a discount on the fees of up to 50 percent.
 This eligibility is defined under Australia’s Government Skills Checkpoint for the Older Workers Programme.

-There are a few units which require that you teach and assess learners in a face to face situation inappropriate workplace setting.
+There are a few units that require that you teach and assess learners in a face-to-face situation inappropriate workplace setting.
 With some COVID-19 restrictions still in force in some states, particularly Victoria, this component may not be possible to complete right now.
 However, if you can find suitable students to interact with online this might be a possible way of completing this part of the course.
 This online course is the ideal choice for those students who want to benefit from online courses and who may not have the time to attend a standard classroom environment.